-- 2.41.
-If the validation standing panel is satisfied with the academic case for a proposal and that the resources required for its delivery are sufficient to ensure the quality of the provision, it will report its approval to Academic Council.
+- 2.41 If the validation standing panel is satisfied with the academic case for a proposal and that the resources required for its delivery are sufficient to ensure the quality of the provision, it will report its approval to Academic Council.
 CVSP may attach conditions or recommendations to its consideration of proposed new courses.
 Confirmation and evidence that these conditions have been met will be required before reports are made to Academic Council.
-In considering the proposal CVSP can determine if the response to condition or recommendations can be considered by Chair's action. - 2.42.
-Course Approval may be: - without time limit (6 years) approval and in line with the re-validation schedule for provision within the rest of the School. - o for a specified period (up to six academic sessions) - 2.43.
-CVSP may decide that academic case has not been made, or that there are insufficient resources for the course which cannot reasonably be addressed by setting conditions.
+In considering the proposal CVSP can determine if the response to condition or recommendations can be considered by Chair's action. - 2.42 Course Approval may be: - o without time limit (6 years) approval - o for a specified period (up to six academic sessions) - 2.43 CVSP may decide that academic case has not been made, or that there are insufficient resources for the course which cannot reasonably be addressed by setting conditions.
 The decision of CVSP will in such cases be Non-approval, possibly with encouragement to resubmit after suggested revision.
-This decision will be reported to Academic Council and PPC. - 2.44.
-Following the CVSP approval a Course Handbook must be produced and submitted to the Quality and Standards Office.
+This decision will be reported to Academic Council and CRIC. - 2.44 Following the CVSP approval a Course Handbook must be produced and submitted to the Quality and Standards Office.
 This must be submitted at least 6 weeks prior to the course commencing.
 Any inconsistencies noted from the signed documentation may lead to the course being referred back to CVSP.
 Examples may include academic regulations, discrepancies in the modes of study or other issues that are deemed to cause a significant student experience or publication of information issue.